 Describe first aid.
 Your plan should also describe the appropriate first aid measures for each type of heat stress, including heat cramps, heat exhaustion and heat stroke.

 Require appropriate clothing.
 Your plan should require workers to wear appropriate clothing for the temperature, such as lightweight summer clothing.
 In fact, wearing the wrong clothes can create heat stress issues.
+(See, “Winners & Losers: When Do Workplace Clothing Requirements Create Heat Stress Hazards?”
+06/06, p.
+10.)
 If they work outdoors, they should wear light colours.
 It might be appropriate to require clothing for high radiant heat and water or ice-cooled insulated clothing for extremely hot temperatures.
 (For workers who work outside, it’s also a good idea to recommend that they wear sunscreen at all times.)

-Q: Can Workers Refuse to Work Because It’s Too Hot?
+[learn_more caption=”Q Can Workers Refuse to Work Because It’s Too Hot?“]

 Example: A cook refused to work in the dining car kitchen of a train because of extreme heat.
 The railway company claimed that the refusal wasn’t justified because high temperatures are an inherent part of the job.
 So the cook can no more refuse to work because the kitchen is hot than a policeman can refuse to go on patrol in a dangerous neighbourhood because he could be assaulted, it argued.
 The arbitrator wasn’t persuaded and upheld the refusal.
 The extreme heat in the dining cars “constitutes a danger within the meaning of” the refusal law, the arbitrator ruled [LeBlanc & VIA Rail Canada Inc., CLRB Decision No. 714, Board File: 950-93, Nov.
 18, 1988].